xquery/xquerydoc/README.md

 ###Invoking xquerydoc from the commandline

 The *bin/xquerydoc* script can be invoked from the commandline and generate documentation from xquery containing xqdoc comments.

-This uses XML Calabash XProc pipeline (which comes with SAXON XQuery processor) to invoke XQuery v1.0 xquerydoc and generate documentation by applying XSLT transformation.
+This script uses XML Calabash XProc pipeline (which comes with SAXON XQuery processor) to invoke XQuery v1.0 xquerydoc and generate documentation by applying XSLT transformation.

-To use you simply point xquerydoc to a directory or single xquery file as well as provide a directory for the documentation to be generated into to.
+To use provide xquerydoc with a directory containing xquery or single xquery file and the directory you wish to place generated documentation.

 ```bash
 xquerydoc {xquerydoc} {output html}